pnnl/brain_ohsu/README.md

 Please follow the instructions at [Github TrailMap](https://github.com/AlbertPun/TRAILMAP) with these modifications.
 The performance metrics are only run on the first tif file witin a folder.
 * Add model weights path to segment_brain_batch.py at the model_weight_list variable.
 * Add the path to the data (with label and volume folders) for the image_path variable.
 This path can include an suffix variable.
 This script will use labels to calculate performance metrics for inference.
-* The boolean argument indicates if you want to use guassian inference
+* The boolean argument indicates if you want to use gaussian inference
 * The string argument indicates training/validation/test data division suffix (leave '' if not using suffix)
 * Use the combination number of the desired model_weight and image_path combination as an argument for segment_brain_batch.py.